ropensci/gutenbergr/README.md

 Yes!
 The package respects [these rules](https://www.gutenberg.org/wiki/Gutenberg:Information_About_Robot_Access_to_our_Pages) and complies to the best of our ability.
 Namely:

 * Project Gutenberg allows wget to harvest Project Gutenberg using [this list of links](http://www.gutenberg.org/robot/harvest?filetypes[]=html).
-The gutenbergr package visits the page once to find the recommended mirror for the user's location.
+The gutenbergr package visits that page once to find the recommended mirror for the user's location.
 * We retrieve the book text directly from that mirror using links in the same format.
 For example, Frankenstein (book 84) is retrieved from `http://www.gutenberg.lib.md.us/8/84/84.zip`.
 * We retrieve the .zip file rather than txt to minimize bandwidth on the mirror.